 Fujifilm X-T3 Review | Bottom Line

-All this camera really needs are some more hardcore super long sports lenses and maybe some ultra fast primes that can get closer to matching the shallow depth and bokeh of full frame.
-Lucky for us, the 33mm f1 is just around the corner.
+All this camera really needs are some more hardcore super long sports lenses and maybe some ultra-fast primes that can get closer to matching the shallow depth and bokeh of full-frame.
+Luckily for us, the 33mm f1 is just around the corner.

-If you still need a steady image for video, then take the money you saved by not buying the Sony A7III, and buy a gimbal or a few OIS lenses instead.
-At around $1,500 this camera is an insane deal.
+If you still need a steady image for the video, then take the money you saved by not buying the Sony A7III, and buy a gimbal or a few OIS lenses instead.

 Did I miss anything?
 Let me know if there is anything else you’d like to see.